-denote the linear system of quadric sections of the cone $\sC$ over the Grassmannian $\Gr(2,5)$, and let $\sB\subset\bar{\sB}$ denote the Zariski open subset parametrizing smooth GM sixfolds.
-We will denote by $\sX \to \sB$ the universal family of GM varieties over $\sB$. \end{defn}
+be the linear system of quadric sections of $\mathcal{C}$.
+We will also denote by $\sB\subset\bar{\sB}$ the Zariski open subset parametrizing smooth GM sixfolds, and by $\sX \to \sB$ the universal family of GM varieties over $\sB$. \end{defn}

 \begin{prop} Let $\sX\to\sB$ be the universal family of GM sixfolds, as in Definition \ref{univ}.
 The Franchetta property holds for $\sX\to\sB$, that is

 \end{prop}

 \begin{proof} Let $\bar{\sX}\to\bar{\sB}$ denote the universal family of all (possibly singular and degenerate) sections.
 We observe that the line bundle $\sO_{\sC}(2)$ is base point free, and so $\bar{\sX}\to\sC$ has the structure of a projective bundle.
 Now using the projective bundle formula (and reasoning as in \cite{PSY} and \cite{FLV}), this implies that